A guide to airline credit cards

 If you travel frequently and tend to fly the same carrier each time, a good airline credit card could help you earn loyalty points (and, by extension, award flights) faster.
 They could also entitle you to benefits that make flying more enjoyable or cost-effective, like priority boarding, a free checked bag, elite status and upgrades, when available.

-While travel restrictions are starting to lift, you still may be traveling less as a result of a pandemic.
+While travel restrictions have mostly relaxed since the early days of the pandemic, you still may be traveling less than you did before Covid.
 It’s important to carefully consider how often you plan to fly within the next year or so before deciding on whether to get an airline credit card.

 Of course, if the card has no annual fee, we say it’s a no-brainer.
-While you’re waiting around for more destinations to fully open up, you may as well be accumulating points or miles to fund your future getaways.
+While you’re waiting around for your next trip to roll around, you may as well be accumulating points or miles to fund future getaways.
 If the card has an annual fee, you have more to think about, but the logic is the same.
 As always with an annual fee card, you should make sure that your estimated yearly rewards value is greater than the cost of the annual fee.
-If that’s the case and you’re OK with delayed gratification, there’s no reason not to start earning points and miles while you wait for travel restrictions to be lifted.
+If that’s the case and you’re OK with delayed gratification, there’s no reason not to start earning points and miles while you’re between trips.
 (Learn how to determine when an annual fee is worth it.)